ewasm/design/README.md

 Specification **Revision 4**

-This repository contains documents describing the design and high-level overview of ewasm.
-Expect the contents of this repository to be in flux: everything is still under discussion.
+This is the master Ewasm documentation and design repository, and contains canonical information on the current state of the Ewasm project including both a high-level overview of the project, its goals, and its rationale, as well as more technical specifications, and lists of additional resources.
+This is the starting point for those who wish to learn more about Ewasm, to contribute to Ewasm, to build Ewasm-compatible smart contracts on Ethereum, or to implement Ewasm in a blockchain other than Ethereum.

 **This repository is also available through [ReadTheDocs](https://ewasm.readthedocs.io).**

 ## What is WebAssembly?

-> WebAssembly (or Wasm as a contraction) is a new, portable, size- and load-time-efficient format.
-WebAssembly aims to execute at native speed by taking advantage of common hardware capabilities available on a wide range of platforms.
+WebAssembly (or Wasm, for short: note that the term "Wasm" is not an acronym and is therefore not written using all-caps) is a new, portable, size- and load-time-efficient bytecode format.
+WebAssembly aims to execute at near-native speed by taking advantage of common hardware capabilities available on a wide range of platforms.
 WebAssembly is currently being designed as an open standard by a W3C Community Group.

 Please review the [WebAssembly](http://webassembly.org/) [design](http://webassembly.org/docs/high-level-goals/) and [instruction set](https://webassembly.github.io/spec/core/appendix/index-instructions.html#index-instr) first.
 (You can also make a pull request or raise an issue at the [Wasm Github repo](https://github.com/WebAssembly/design).)

 A few key points:
-* WebAssembly defines an instruction set, intermediate source format (WAST) and a binary encoded format (WASM).
+* WebAssembly defines an instruction set, intermediate source format (Wast) and a binary encoded format (Wasm).
 * WebAssembly has a few higher level features, such as the ability to import and execute outside methods defined via an interface.
-* [LLVM](https://llvm.org/) includes a WebAssembly backend to generate WASM output.
+* [LLVM](https://llvm.org/) includes a WebAssembly backend to generate Wasm output.
 * Major browser JavaScript engines will notably have native support for WebAssembly, including but not limited to: Google's [V8](https://github.com/v8/v8) engine (Node.js and Chromium-based browsers),